RTEMS/rtems-docs/c_user/constant_bandwidth_server.rst

 -----------------------
 .. index:: CBS periodic tasks

-Each task’s execution begins with a default background priority (see the chapter Scheduling Concepts to understand the concept of priorities in EDF).
+Each task's execution begins with a default background priority (see the chapter Scheduling Concepts to understand the concept of priorities in EDF).
 Once you decide the tasks should start periodic execution, you have two possibilities.
 Either you use only the Rate